pit-ray/win-vind/README.md

 Mainly, there are five point features.

 ### 1. GUI Operation like Vim
-You can operate all windows, the mouse, virtual desktops, GUI-objects.
+You can operate all windows, the mouse, virtual desktops, GUI-objects with key-bindings like Vim.

 **Example**
 <img src="https://github.com/pit-ray/pit-ray.github.io/blob/master/win-vind/imgs/EasyClickDemo.gif?raw=true" title="EasyClick-demo" width=700>